RillingDev/rilling.dev/01.blog/11.its-all-in-my-head/item.md

 ### CSS:

-When including CSS you should be aware of the most basic optimisations to do, depending on the type:
+When including CSS you should be aware of the most basic optimizations to do, depending on the type:

 1. Serve it from CDNs if possible

 2. Host it yourself

     1. Bundle it

     2. Minify it

 ### JavaScript:

 There is almost never a reason to load JavaScript (besides Analytics) in the head!
 Moving script tags to the bottom of your body can drastically improve the perceived page loading time.
-Other than that, the above optimisations all apply to JavaScript too.
+Other than that, the above optimizations all apply to JavaScript too.

 ## Summary: